LennartKeller/trf_training_tut/text/PyTorchLightning.md

 ## Implementation

-## Model
+### Model

-## Transformers

-Since we do not build our own model, we need to load the pretrained transformer in the constructor of the model.
+Since we do not build our model from scratch, we need to load the pretrained transformer in the LightningModules's constructor.
 To be able to load different models, we introduce the name of the model as hyperparameters.
 Since the model is pretrained, we only have to specify two other hyperparameters, namely the learning rate and the id of the target token.
 Because Huggingface models are also subclasses of the  `nn.Module` class, loading the transformer model works flawlessly, and the language model is recognized as a submodule of the `PlLanguageModelForSequenceOrdering` class.